kdm9/dna-proto-workflow/docs/source/index.rst

 Creating the Conda Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We recommend running the workflow in its own conda environment on a Linux Server.
-The files ``envs/condaenv.yml`` and ``envs/additional.yml`` can directly be used to create the environment and install dependencies like so:
+We recommend running the workflow in its own conda environment on a Linux machine.
+The files ``envs/condaenv.yml`` and ``envs/additional.yml`` can directly be used to create the environment and install dependencies like so ("dna-proto" is an example, feel free to chose your own):

 ::